 5. Smoother pairing

-Like the S Pen which connects to the Note 9 the second you take it out of the phone, like the AirPods that connect to a device the minute you open its case, we would like to see the same kind of swiftness and ease while connecting the Apple Pencil too.
-The part where you have to plug it in your iPad to connect even when it has Bluetooth inside makes the connectivity bit on the stylus seem almost ancient.
-Plus you have to check the connectivity status by either writing on the screen or checking connected devices in the Bluetooth section.
-Tad inconvenient, isn’t it?
+Like the S Pen, which connects to the Note 9 the second you take it out of the phone, like the AirPods that connect to a device the minute you open its case, we would like to see the same kind of swiftness and ease while connecting the Apple Pencil too.
+The part where you have to plug it in your iPad to connect even when it has Bluetooth inside, makes the connectivity bit on the stylus seem almost ancient.
+Plus, you have to check the connectivity status by either writing on the screen or checking connected devices in the Bluetooth section.
+Tad is inconvenient.

 7. A clip would click!

-All the Apple Pencil users know that using the Apple Pencil is a lot more fun than carrying it – it can easily get lost even in a handbag.
-This is because there is no definite compartment or place for the Apple Pencil in the iPad or the Smart Keyboard which is Apple’s own accessory for the iPad.
-Yes, there are some dedicated covers for the pencil and some third party keyboards have dedicated slots for the stylus in the market.
-That said, we would like a pen-like clip on the end of the pencil which would make it easier to carry around.
+All Apple Pencil users know that using the Apple Pencil is a lot more fun than carrying it – it can easily get lost even in a handbag.
+This is because there is no definite compartment or place for the Apple Pencil in the iPad or the Smart Keyboard, which is Apple’s own accessory for the iPad.
+Yes, there are some dedicated covers for the pencil, and some third-party keyboards have dedicated slots for the stylus in the market.
+That said, we would like a pen-like clip on the end of the pencil, which would make it easier to carry around.
 One can clip it on the shirt or the pocket of a bag without having to worry about the Pencil slipping out or getting lost.

 …And one more thing